 With services like Zelle, Venmo, and CashApp, if the tenant accidentally enters the details of the landlord incorrectly (such as the phone number), funds can be inadvertently sent to the wrong person.

 That kind of mistake can be very complex and time-consuming for the tenant to resolve.
 There is not much protection for that tenant through those services, and there is no guarantee they will recover those funds.
 In the meantime, they may receive a late fee and late notes from you.

 Bookkeeping Tasks Increase

-These payment services do not interface with property management software which means manual data-entry for you.
-Even if it is convenient for your tenants, you’ll be spending your valuable time typing those transactions into your property accounting system; not to mention human errors are more likely when electronic payments are not automated.
+These payment services do not interface with property management software which means manual data entry for you.
+Even if it is convenient for your tenants, you’ll spend valuable time typing those transactions into your property accounting system.
+Human errors are more likely when electronic payments are not automated.

 And with the transaction limits mentioned above, tasks such as remembering to transfer funds from the app or service to your bank account and then recording those on your landlord software bank ledger is just one burden on your already full plate.